thinkful-ei-narwhal/penny-thoughts-client/README.md

 ![Admin](images/AdminPage.png)<br />

 ### Summary
 Penny Thoughts is an application built for users to share uplifting and motivational messages in a world that is fraught with crisis.
-In order to keep our space space, we filter messages using TensorFlow.js's Toxicity model.
+In order to keep our space safe, we filter messages using TensorFlow.js's Toxicity model.

 ## Technologies
 - General